 It is a network of encyclopedias—rather, it is the network of encyclopedias, presently existing and future, large and small.
-Think of the encyclosphere by analogy with the blogosphere.
+Encyclopedia articles are to the encyclosphere what blog posts are to the blogosphere.
 Bloggers work entirely independently of each other, but because they make their posts available in feeds, “blog readers” make it possible to aggregate all the blogs for the convenience of readers.
 It’s the sharing economy at its finest.

 We want to do the same thing for encyclopedia articles: we want to make the universal network of encyclopedias.

 Wait, so is the encyclosphere… an encyclopedia?

 No, nor does it compete with encyclopedias.
 It is a network added to, and in support of, encyclopedias, making it easier to find information in them.